VOoM (Vim Outliner of Markups) is a plugin for text editor Vim that turns Vim into a two-pane outliner.

 |

 The command line area shows output of the command :Voomunl.
 It is UNL (Uniform Node Locator) of node under the cursor.
-(The term is from Leo's unl.py plugin.)
+The term is from Leo UNL.py plugin.
 An UNL is like a path to the node.
 It lists headlines of all ancestor nodes.
 The Quickfix window shows output of the command :Voomgrep.
 It is like :vimgrep followed by :copen, but instead of showing matching lines it shows matching nodes and their UNLs.
 In this Vim script file, nodes are mostly functions.
-So, executing :Voomgrep some_name produces list of functions in which "some_name" is used.
-The command :Voomgrep can also perform boolean AND and NOT searches. |
+So, executing :Voomgrep some_name produces a list of functions in which "some_name" is used.
+The command :Voomgrep can also perform boolean AND/NOT searches and hierarchical searches (tag inheritance). |

 A two-pane text outliner makes an excellent organizer of bookmarks and various notes.

 Vim can be configured to highlight URL links (http://..., ftp://..., file:///...) and to launch them with mouse clicks or other keys.
-Several Vim plugins show how to do that, e.g., utl.vim.
+Several Vim plugins show how to do that, e.g., netrw's gx command, utl.vim.
 The command :Voomgrep is handy for finding data in a large, database-like outline, especially when there is a tagging system.
 Since VOoM is not a "filetype" plugin, it should be compatible with almost any plain text note-taking format. |

-Tree buffer and PyLog buffer in console Vim on Windows.
-VOoM works with console Vim just as well as with GUI Vim.
+VOoM Tree buffer and __PyLog__ buffer in console Vim on Windows.
+VOoM works with terminal Vim just as well as with GUI Vim.
 It should even be usable when 'compatible' is set. |

-Linux, GUI Vim, looking at netrw.vim.
-PyLog buffer is open below.
-Another screenshot is here.
+Linux, GUI Vim.
+Shown are $VIMRUNTIME/autoload/netrw.vim, its outline, the __PyLog__ buffer.
+Another Linux screenshot is here.
 The VOoM plugin is cross-platform.
-It should work on any system with Python 2.x and vim/gvim compiled with the Python interface. |
+It should work on any system with Python 2 or 3 and vim/gvim compiled with the Python interface. |

 This website is on GitHub: github.com/vim-voom